Bicalutamide is used on its own, together with other medicines or in combination with radiotherapy or surgery to treat prostate cancer.

 - blood-thinning medicines e.g. warfarin

-- medicines for abnormal or irregular heartbeat e.g. quinidine, disopyramide, amiodarone
+- medicines for irregular heartbeat e.g. quinidine, disopyramide, amiodarone

 This list does not include all medicines that may interact with Bicalutamide.